John L. Savage: U.S. Bureau of Reclamation, Chief Engineer Office

 After working with A.J.
 Wiley and buying a cattle ranch in Idaho, Savage returned to the U.S. Bureau of Reclamation in the office of the Chief Engineer.
 There he became the first designing engineer of the Bureau and later, between 1924 and 1945, served as the chief designing engineer in charge of all civil, electrical, and mechanical design.
 While in this position, Savage's supervisor, the Chief Engineer, allowed him to work in an independent capacity because of his abilities.
-With this, Savage was responsible for the designing of large projects, such as the Hoover Dam, the Parker Dam, the Shasta Dam, the All American Canal System and the Grand Coulee Dam.
+With this, Savage was responsible for the designing of large projects, such as Hoover Dam, Parker Dam, Shasta Dam, the All-American Canal, and Grand Coulee Dam.

 Official overseas consulting

 While with the U.S. Bureau of Reclamation, Savage became a renowned expert on dams and civil engineering; he consulted in 19 countries on hundreds of projects.
 In 1938, the Government of New South Wales asked Savage to consult on the Burrinjuck Dam in Australia after fears that the dam wall was unstable.
 Initially, Savage was not allowed to go because of a U.S. law forbidding federal employees from accepting money from foreign powers.
 Savage refused any payments and offered his services anyway, writing his superiors: "Any assistance will be gratis and I shall not accept any reimbursement for expenses.
 An overdue vacation will be sufficient gratuity."

 After serving Mexico, in 1941, the United States Congress unanimously passed legislation allowing Savage to officially consult in India, Australia, and other countries.
 In Australia, Savage was consulted during the construction of the Upper Yarra and Warragamba Dams.
 Savage consulted on several dams in Afghanistan for the purpose of irrigation.
 In Switzerland, he consulted on the design and construction of the Grande Dixence Dam.
 He also consulted on numerous projects in India, Palestine and Spain.

 In 1944, the Chairman of the Nationalist Government of China, Chiang Kai-shek invited Savage to China, where he surveyed and designed his "dream dam".
 At the time, the project was known as the Yangtze Gorge Project and would help irrigate 10 e6acre of land and control the Yangtze River, which was prone to deadly floods.
-When Savage returned, he published his report titled "Yangtze Gorge and Tributary Project" in which he stated in the preface: "The Yangtze Gorge Project is a ‘CLASSIC'."
+When Savage returned, he published his report titled "Yangtze Gorge and Tributary Project" in which he stated in the preface: "The Yangtze Gorge Project is a 'CLASSIC'."
 He also stated that it would bring employment and a higher standard of living in China.
 On June 3, 1946, the first of the dams he suggested, the Upper Tsing Yuan Tung, began but was halted on August 15, 1947, because of the Chinese Civil War.
 His dream, would be a reality almost 60 years later; standing as the Three Gorges Dam, one of the largest dams and supplying the largest power plant in the world.